abboudl/Hosted-Challenge-Dev/readme.md

 - Configure session affinity using a "route" cookie to ensure that connections from the same web client persist to the same challenge pod replica for at most 600 seconds (10 minutes).
 - Limit the # of simultaneous connections to the challenge and requests per second

+Finally, we set the challenge's server name to `progbase64.ctf.issessions.ca`.
+Players visit `http://progbase64.ctf.issessions.ca` using any web client to connect to this challenge.
+(You would first have to add a public DNS A record mapping ingress-nginx's public IP to `progbase64.ctf.issessions.ca`).

 ```
 apiVersion: v1